samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 You have honed your ability to resist mind-altering powers.
 You gain proficiency in Wisdom saving throws.
 If you already have this proficiency, you instead gain proficiency in Intelligence or Charisma saving throws (your choice).

-#### Level 11: Stalker’s Flurry
+#### Level 11: Stalker's Flurry

 The Psychic damage of your Dreadful Strike becomes 2d8.
 In addition, when you use the Dreadful Strike effect of your Dread Ambusher feature, you can cause one of the following additional effects.

-***Sudden Strike.*** You can make another attack with the same weapon against a different creature that is within 5 feet of the original target and that is within the weapon’s range.
+***Sudden Strike.*** You can make another attack with the same weapon against a different creature that is within 5 feet of the original target and that is within the weapon's range.

 ***Mass Fear.*** The target and each creature within 10 feet of it must make a Wisdom saving throw against your spell save DC.
 On a failed save, a creature has the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition until the start of your next turn.